rathore45-56/rathore45-56/DSA/day-63.md

    {
      if(nextsmallerelement[i]==-1)
      {
-       /* Here we are putting nextsmaller value is equal to arr size because element after that is greater from it so it can make that area with that and then we are taking previous value and then mutliply it.*/ nextsmallerelement[i]=n;
+       /* Here i am  putting nextsmaller value is equal to arr size because element after that is greater from it so it can make that area with that and then we are taking previous value and then mutliply it.*/ nextsmallerelement[i]=n;
      }